andersonfnds-dev/Books-Control/README.md

 # Books-Control
 A Project that records your progress on books.

+Soon I will refactor this project do add a Hash.